dogtagpki/pki/docs/installation/acme/Configuring_ACME_Database.md

 If the command is invoked with `--type` parameter, it will create a new configuration based on the specified type.
 If the command is invoked with other parameters, it will update the specified parameters.

+Some ACME configuration properties are stored in the database such that all ACME responders in the cluster can be configured consistently.
+By default the ACME responder will access the database directly when retrieving or updating the ACME configuration properties, which may increase the load on the database.
+Some databases might provide an ACME configuration monitor to reduce the load on the database.

 ## Configuring In-Memory Database

 The ACME responder can be configured with an in-memory database.